 Exporting for food businesses

-A 'no deal' situation is likely to affect Scottish food and drink producers who export their goods to EU countries.
+If no EU trade deal has been agreed by the end of the Brexit transition period, there are likely to be effects on Scottish food and drink producers who export their goods to EU countries.

 Some of these goods (like beef and lamb) could face large tariffs.